cowprotocol/services/database/README.md

 ### auction\_transaction

-Because the the transaction hash of a given settlement depends on the gas parameters it ultimately gets submitted with onchain we can't know the hash before it got submitted.
+Because the transaction hash of a given settlement depends on the gas parameters it ultimately gets submitted with onchain we can't know the hash before it got submitted.
 That's why we store the transaction sender (`tx_from`) and next nonce of the winning solver.
 With that information we can later associate the auction with the transaction that brought it onchain by cross-referencing the `tx_from` and `tx_nonce`.

  Coulmn      | Type   | Nullable | Details
 -------------|--------|----------|--------